-- Step 1 Log in as a user ID with superuser rights.
-(For more information about this, refer to the .) - Step 2 In node view (single-shelf mode) or multishelf view (multishelf mode), click the . - Step 3 Click Clear Security Intrusion Alarm.
+Step 1 Log in as a user ID with superuser rights.
+(For more information about this, refer to the Connect the PC and Log Into the GUI chapter in the Cisco ONS 15454 DWDM Procedure GuideConnect the PC and Log into the GUI document.)

+Step 2 In node view (single-shelf mode) or multishelf view (multishelf mode), click the .

+Step 3 Click Clear Security Intrusion Alarm.